 And if it’s important that you get even lower to the ground–for shooting wildflowers, for example, or just getting a low perspective for a landscape–you can buy a separate short column as an accessory that allows you replace the standard center column that brings the minimum operating height down to 13 inches off the ground.
 Available here

-The feet screw out to extend up to an extra half inch or come out completely if you want to replace the standard rubber feet with something else.
+The feet screw out to extend up to an extra half inch or come out completely if you want to replace the standard rubber feet with steel spikes (included).

 There’s also a center-column hook that you can use to hang weights or bags to add some stability, particularly in breezy conditions.